Tom Johnson (defensive tackle, born 1984)

-Tom Johnson (born August 30, 1984), nicknamed Sebastian Thunderbucket, is a former American football defensive tackle.
+Tom Johnson (born August 30, 1984), nicknamed Sebastian Thunderbucket, is an American former professional football player who was a defensive tackle in the National Football League (NFL).
 He attended Moss Point High School, where he played as a defensive tackle for two seasons.
-He played college football at Southern Miss but before that he played for two seasons of junior college football at Mississippi Gulf Coast Community College (MGCCC) in Perkinston, MS. Following his college career, Johnson went undrafted in the 2005 NFL Draft.
+He played college football for the Southern Miss Golden Eagles but before that he played for two seasons of junior college football at Mississippi Gulf Coast Community College (MGCCC) in Perkinston, MS. Following his college career, Johnson went undrafted in the 2005 NFL draft.
 He was signed by the Indianapolis Colts as an undrafted free agent.
 He spent the 2007 season with the Cologne Centurions of the NFL Europe and came back with the Colts for training camp in 2008.
 After being released, he turned to the Arena Football League (AFL), where he played the 2008 season with the Grand Rapids Rampage and the Philadelphia Soul.
 Johnson then headed north to play in the Canadian Football League (CFL), where he played two seasons for the Calgary Stampeders and was named CFL West Division All-Star in 2010.
-At the end of the 2010 CFL season, Johnson drew interest from several NFL teams, and decided to sign with the New Orleans Saints, where he played from 2011-13.
+At the end of the 2010 CFL season, Johnson drew interest from several NFL teams, and decided to sign with the New Orleans Saints, where he played from 2011 to 2013.
 In 2014, he became a free agent and joined the Minnesota Vikings on a one-year deal, and after exceeding expectations in his first season, he was re-signed to a three-year deal in 2015.

 Early years

 Johnson played high school football under head coach Jerry Alexander at Moss Point High School in Moss Point, Mississippi.
 Actually, Johnson wasn't interested in football until one of his friends persuaded him to go out for football as a sophomore, and after a few weeks of hitting the weights and running track, Moss Point coaches and teammates started seeing a difference in Johnson's body.
-By the end of his junior year, when the Tigers won the Class 5A title, he was a regular part of the Tigers’ defensive line rotation and earned a starting spot his senior year in 2000-01, when he recorded 90 tackles (25 for a loss) and eight sacks that helped Moss Point get to the playoffs, where they lost the championship game to Starkville.
+By the end of his junior year, when the Tigers won the Class 5A title, he was a regular part of the Tigers’ defensive line rotation and earned a starting spot his senior year in 2000–01, when he recorded 90 tackles (25 for a loss) and eight sacks that helped Moss Point get to the playoffs, where they lost the championship game to Starkville.
 For his season efforts, he was named to the All-State and All-Coast teams.
 He was also invited to play in the MHSAA All-Star Game following his senior year.

 Although Johnson posted good numbers as a senior, major schools did not come calling, so instead of settling for the Southwestern Athletic Conference (SWAC) or another smaller school, Johnson signed with Gulf Coast Community College where he played for head coach Bill Lee.